-Securities and money market instruments which do not fulfill the criteria laid down in the above paragraph may be purchased for up to 10 % of the fund assets in total.
+Securities and money market instruments which do not fulfill the criteria laid down in the above paragraph may not be purchased in deviation of the fund regulations.

 Units in investment funds (UCITS, UCI) may each amount to up to 10 % of the fund assets - and up to 10 % of the fund assets in total - insofar as these UCITS or UCI do not, for their part, invest more than 10 % of their fund assets in units in other investment funds.